sphereio/sphere-message-processing/README.md

 [![Build Status](https://travis-ci.org/sphereio/sphere-message-processing.png?branch=master)](https://travis-ci.org/sphereio/sphere-message-processing) [![NPM version](https://badge.fury.io/js/sphere-message-processing.png)](http://badge.fury.io/js/sphere-message-processing)

-**sphere-message-processing** is a nodejs library that helps you to write message listeners for you SPHERE.IO projects.
+**sphere-message-processing** is a node.js library that helps you to write message listeners for your SPHERE.IO projects.
-SPHERE.IO API provides `/messages` resource, that allows you to react on different events happening in the project and take some actions when these events happen.
+The SPHERE.IO API provides the  [messages](/dev/http-api-projects-messages.html) resource, that allows you to react on different events happening in the project and to take some actions when these events happen.

-Message processing can be pretty complicated process, since you need to make sure that all of the messages are processed in correct order and the processing is idempotent, so that it can be retried if something goes wrong.
+Message processing can be a pretty complicated process, since you need to make sure that all of the messages are processed in correct order and the processing is idempotent, so that it can be retried if something goes wrong.
-You also need to provide rich monitoring and management capabilities in case something goes wrong.
-The library aims to take  most of these infrastructure-related complexities away from you and let you concentrate on the business logic of message processor.
+You also need to provide rich monitoring and management capabilities to figure out when something goes wrong.
+The library aims to take most of these infrastructure-related complexities away from you and let you fully concentrate on the business logic of message processing.

 ## Getting Started